-Multithreading
+Parallelisation

-Each sample X{j,i} is independent (j the pixels, i sample number) I_j ≈ 1/N ∑{i=0}^N f_j(X{j,i}) p(X{j,i}) Could start a new thread for each sample Synchronisation at the sum expensive Overhead A new thread per pixel Still some overhead Synchronisation between pixels because of overlapping filters → Render blocks
+■ Each sample Xj,i is independent (j the pixels, i sample number) Ij ≈ 1/N ∑i=0N fj(Xj,i) p(Xj,i) ■ Could start a new thread for each sample ■ Synchronisation at the sum expensive

+Overhead A new thread per pixel Still some overhead Synchronisation between pixels because of overlapping filters

+■ $\rightarrow$ Render blocks J.

-Path Tracing II (Adam Celarek) 25
+Rendering Accessories (Adam Celarek) 25 ,

 Monte Carlo rendering is embarrassingly parallel, as every sample of the integrand is independent.
-We are talking about the paths that start or end at the camera, not the hemisphere samples.
+We are talking about the paths that start or end at the camera, not the hemisphere samples, although these would be independent as well.